melonjs/melonjs.org/src/pages/tutorial/part-3-3-modifying-the-code.md

 <img alt="VSCode Screenshot" class="large" src="/img/tutorial/VSCode-platformer-files.webp"/>

 These are the files used by the web server running on your computer.
-VS Code (the program in the screenshot) is a great tool to edit these files to change your code.
-However if you'd like to modify the images you're going to need specialized image editing software.

-Remember how we made a level in the last section?
-Let's try swapping out the current level for that one instead!

-TODO: load in the level "src/data/map/area01.tmx"
+VS Code is a great tool to edit your code file files (the program in the screenshot).
+You can also notice all of the code is organized in the `js` folder.
+We can open and close folders/directories by clicking the triangles next to them on the left side.

 <a href="/tutorial/part-4-going-beyond" class="next">Up Next: Going beyond this tutorial</a>